fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 #### 2.1.3 tpm2-tools-5.0

-This library provides the necessary tools to interact and perform operations using the TPM, to the users.
+This library provides the necessary tools to interact and perform operations using the TPM*, to the users.
 It uses release version 5.0 of the library.

 ##### Source Code